Transfer Credit (Undergraduate)

 The university makes every effort to transfer credit for academic work completed at other institutions.
-In general, courses completed at a regionally accredited college or university will transfer.
+In general, courses will transfer if completed at a regionally accredited college or university or at a college/university accredited by an institutional accreditor recognized by the Council on Higher Education Accreditation.
 Credit earned at accredited technical colleges may not transfer unless the credit was earned in a designated college transfer program.
 Credit is allowed for ENGL 1101 English Composition I and ENGL 1102 English Composition II if the grade in each course is C or better.

 Recognition for placement in advanced courses will be given for previous work that is substantially equivalent to, and at the same level as, prerequisites at Columbus State University.
 Regardless of the total number of semester credit hours allowed in transfer, a student must complete at least 25 percent of the credits required for the degree at Columbus State University.